kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

    PSF selection scheme

+**problem**:

+- PSF candidates available but how to determine what deconvolution has the best result
+- new PSF selection scheme proposed: a correct deblurred image should contain salient edges
+- salient edges are invariant to shock filtering that means they won't be affected -> compare deblurred image with its shock filtered version to check for salient edges
-- :red:`new PSF selection scheme: using shock filtering invariance nature of unblurred natural images (requires salient edges in latent image - easily satifiable)`
+- (the requirement of salient edges in latent image is mostly satisfied)

+**details of psf selection scheme**

 - restore latent image :math:`I^k` for each kernel candidate

 .. math:: :numbered: